Quick answer

 Documents Required — What Must Be in Place Before Your Appointment

-The application requires: valid passport (all pages, colour copies), 4 biometric photographs (35x45mm, white background), proof of registered address (zameldowanie confirmation), employment contract and employer letter confirming role and salary, health insurance evidence (private policy minimum EUR 30,000 or NFZ enrollment confirmation), and PLN 340 state fee payable at the appointment.
+The application requires: valid passport (all pages, colour copies), 4 biometric photographs (35x45mm, white background), proof of registered address (zameldowanie confirmation), employment contract and employer letter confirming role and salary, health insurance evidence (private policy minimum EUR 30,000 or NFZ enrollment confirmation), and a fee state fee payable at the appointment.
 Every document must be current at the date of the appointment — not at the date you started gathering them.

 What the Interim Stamp Authorises — and What It Does Not